 ☞ Agape Newsletters Subscription Form (go to bottom of page)

-Interview, video, and most photos by Paul Singer.
+Interview, video, and most photos by Discovering His Grace.
 Boat and burning aircraft photos from Agape Flights.
-Photo of Mr. Singer and Mr. Speer by Abby Duncan.
+Some photos by Abby Duncan of Agape Flights.